HumeAI/CalHacks/humechat/README.md

 3. `pip install -r requirements.txt`

+4. Make sure you allow access to both your built-in webcam and keyboard inputs.

 ## Configuration

 Before you can use HumeChat, you need to configure your Hume and OpenAI API keys: